parthgupta26/ChordAlgorithm-P2P/README.md

 The input provided (as command line) will be of the form: numberOfNodes numberOfRequests Where numberOfNodes is the number of peers to be created in the peer-to-peer system and numberOfRequests is the number of requests each peer has to make.
 When all peers performed that many requests, the program can exit.
 Each peer should send a request/second.

+### Actor modeling

+In this project, you have to use exclusively the AKKA actor framework (projects that do not use multiple actors or use any other form of parallelism will receive no credit).
+You should have one actor for each of the peers modeled.

 ### Output

 Print the average number of hops (node connections) that have to be traversed to deliver a message.